 Knowing

 I am agnostic and am highly skeptical of the institutionalism of religion.
-Therefore, whenever faith is written about without a grain of salt, I often lose my trust in the narrator.
-Up until the chapter that bluntly stated: “[Glennon’s] Knowing is her speaking with God,” I sat in disbelief.
+Therefore, whenever faith is written about without a grain of salt, I often lose trust in the narrator.
+Until the chapter that bluntly stated: “[Glennon’s] Knowing is her speaking with God,” I sat in disbelief.
 I quickly researched the book and realized that Glennon was known for being an inspirational speaker within the Christian community.
-So, the shock and uncomfortable feelings were definitely on me for not doing my research.
-Up until my comfort-zone was challenged, I was really enjoying Untamed.
+So, the shock and uncomfortable feelings were definitely due to me not doing my research.
+Up until my comfort zone was challenged, I was really enjoying Untamed.
 So, I decided to keep going; just because I do not have the same beliefs as Glennon doesn’t mean the book won’t be good.
 I honestly didn’t even think about how much I’d learn.

-Glennon has a way of writing about faith in a way that makes belief in God, honest and compassionate.
-While the introduction of Glennon’s Knowing did come off a bit preachy… she soon found her rhythm.
-Her short essays emphasized connection and self-confidence, and for most of the people she mentioned, those feelings originate from spirituality.
+Glennon writes about faith in a way that makes belief in God honest and compassionate.
+While the introduction of Glennon’s Knowing did come off a bit preachy, she soon found her rhythm.
+Her short essays emphasized connection and self-confidence; for most people she mentioned, those feelings originate from spirituality.

 Feeling